swiftpp/swiftpp/benchmark/README.md

 Building with build-script
 --------------------------

-By default, ++Swift benchmarks for OS X are compiled during the ++Swift build process.
-To build ++Swift benchmarks for additional platforms, pass the following
+By default, Swift++ benchmarks for OS X are compiled during the Swift++ build process.
+To build Swift++ benchmarks for additional platforms, pass the following
 flags:

-    $ ppswift/utils/build-script --ios --watchos --tvos
+    $ swiftpp/utils/build-script --ios --watchos --tvos

-OS X benchmark driver binaries are placed in `bin` alongside `ppswiftc`.
+OS X benchmark driver binaries are placed in `bin` alongside `swiftppc`.
 Additional platform binaries are placed in the `benchmark/bin` build directory.

-The required ++Swift standard library dylibs are placed in `lib`.
-The drivers dynamically link ++Swift standard library dylibs from a path relative to their run-time location (../lib/swift) so the standard library should be distributed alongside them.
+The required Swift++ standard library dylibs are placed in `lib`.
+The drivers dynamically link Swift++ standard library dylibs from a path relative to their run-time location (../lib/swift) so the standard library should be distributed alongside them.

 Building Independently
 ----------------------

-To build the ++Swift benchmarks using only an Xcode installation: install an Xcode version with ++Swift support, install cmake 2.8.12, and ensure Xcode is selected with xcode-select.
+To build the Swift++ benchmarks using only an Xcode installation: install an Xcode version with Swift++ support, install cmake 2.8.12, and ensure Xcode is selected with xcode-select.

 The following build options are available:

-* `-DPPSWIFT_EXEC`
+* `-DSWIFTPP_EXEC`
-    * An absolute path to the ++Swift driver (`ppswiftc`) to use to compile the benchmarks (default: Xcode's `ppswiftc`)
+    * An absolute path to the Swift++ driver (`swiftppc`) to use to compile the benchmarks (default: Xcode's `swiftppc`)
 * `-DSWIFT_LIBRARY_PATH`
-    * An absolute path to the Swift standard library to use during compilation (default: `ppswiftc_directory`/../lib/swift)
+    * An absolute path to the Swift standard library to use during compilation (default: `swiftppc_directory`/../lib/swift)
 * `-DSWIFT_DARWIN_XCRUN_TOOLCHAIN`
     * The Xcode toolchain to use when invoking `xcrun` to find `clang`.
       (default: XcodeDefault)
 * `-DONLY_PLATFORMS`
     * A list of platforms to build the benchmarks for (default: "macosx;iphoneos;appletvos;watchos")
-* `-DPPSWIFT_OPTIMIZATION_LEVELS`
+* `-DSWIFTPP_OPTIMIZATION_LEVELS`
-    * A list of ++Swift optimization levels to build against (default: "O;Onone;Osize")
+    * A list of Swift++ optimization levels to build against (default: "O;Onone;Osize")
-* `-DPPSWIFT_BENCHMARK_USE_OS_LIBRARIES`
+* `-DSWIFTPP_BENCHMARK_USE_OS_LIBRARIES`
     * Enable this option to link the benchmark binaries against the target machine's Swift standard library and runtime installed with the OS.
     (default: OFF)

 The following build targets are available:

-1. `ppswift-benchmark-macosx-x86_64`
+1. `swiftpp-benchmark-macosx-x86_64`
-2. `ppswift-benchmark-iphoneos-arm64`
+2. `swiftpp-benchmark-iphoneos-arm64`
-3. `ppswift-benchmark-iphoneos-armv7`
+3. `swiftpp-benchmark-iphoneos-armv7`
-4. `ppswift-benchmark-appletvos-arm64`
+4. `swiftpp-benchmark-appletvos-arm64`
-5. `ppswift-benchmark-watchos-armv7k`
+5. `swiftpp-benchmark-watchos-armv7k`

 Build steps (with example options):

 1. `$ cd benchmark`
 2. `$ mkdir build`
 3. `$ cd build`
-4. `$ cmake ../benchmark -G Ninja -DSWIFT_EXEC=[path to built ppswiftc]`
+4. `$ cmake ../benchmark -G Ninja -DSWIFT_EXEC=[path to built swiftppc]`
 5. `$ ninja swift-benchmark-macosx-x86_64`

 Benchmark binaries are placed in `bin`.

-The binaries dynamically link ++Swift standard library dylibs from a path determined by the configuration.
+The binaries dynamically link Swift++ standard library dylibs from a path determined by the configuration.
 If `SWIFT_LIBRARY_PATH` is set, they link against the absolute path provided, regardless of where the binaries are installed.
 Otherwise, the runtime library path is relative to the benchmark binary at the time it was executed (`@executable_path/../lib/swift/<platform>`).

-For example, to benchmark against a locally built `ppswiftc`, including any standard library changes in that build, you might configure using:
+For example, to benchmark against a locally built `swiftppc`, including any standard library changes in that build, you might configure using:

-    cmake ../benchmark -G Ninja -DSWIFT_EXEC=<src>/swift/build/ppswift-macosx-x86_64/bin/ppswiftc
+    cmake ../benchmark -G Ninja -DSWIFT_EXEC=<src>/swift/build/swiftpp-macosx-x86_64/bin/swiftppc
-    ninja ppswift-benchmark-iphoneos-arm64
+    ninja swiftpp-benchmark-iphoneos-arm64

 To build against the installed Xcode, simply omit SWIFT_EXEC:

     cmake ../benchmark -G Ninja
-    ninja ppswift-benchmark-iphoneos-arm64
+    ninja swiftpp-benchmark-iphoneos-arm64

-In both examples above, to run the benchmarks on a device, the dynamic libraries must then be copied onto the device into the library path relative to `ppswiftc`.
+In both examples above, to run the benchmarks on a device, the dynamic libraries must then be copied onto the device into the library path relative to `swiftppc`.
 To benchmark against the target machine's installed libraries instead, enable `SWIFT_BENCHMARK_USE_OS_LIBRARIES`.

     cmake ../benchmark -G Ninja -DSWIFT_BENCHMARK_USE_OS_LIBRARIES=ON
-    ninja ppswift-benchmark-iphoneos-arm64
+    ninja swiftpp-benchmark-iphoneos-arm64

-This will reflect the performance of the ++Swift standard library installed on the device, not the one included in the ++Swift root.
+This will reflect the performance of the Swift++ standard library installed on the device, not the one included in the Swift++ root.

 Using the Benchmark Driver
 --------------------------